 Service must be performed on schedule because the clutch runs in oil and particles from normal wear of the clutch face get trapped in the oil.
 If pilots notice that the oil is black when changed it means that they are not changing the oil often enough.
 The specifications page gives the correct type and schedule for changing the oil

-If the clutch drags even slightly, it should be serviced immediately to discover why it is dragging.
-In the case of this type of clutch, drag is usually caused by one or more of the nuts coming loose that hold the clutch shoes and springs to the clutch hub.
+If the clutch drags, it should be serviced immediately to discover why it is dragging.
+Wet clutches will sometimes, as here, drag slightly due to the presence of oil between the bell housing and the clutch shoes.
+Drag from this cannot be fixed.
+If the propeller can be easily held in place at engine idle we know that the drag is caused by the clutch oil.
+If it requires any force to hold the propeller, there is a serious problem with the clutch internals and is usually caused by one or more of the nuts coming loose that hold the clutch shoes and springs to the clutch hub.
 Unfortunately, Polini is careless with the use of threadlock on important fasteners in their engines and pilots are plagued with things coming apart at the most inconvenient times.

 Special tools are needed to service the clutch.
 Because Polini tools are not readily available in the U.S., pilots will have to improvise or make their own.
 In particular, you must make a special bracket out of a flat piece of thin steel to hold the clutch when loosening and tightening the clutch nut.
 Unlike the Top 80, there is no other easy way to hold the clutch for removing and installing the nut on the end of the engine shaft.

 1. Drain the oil from the clutch.
-Remove both the fill and bottom plugs.
+Remove both of the plugs.

 The fill plug has a flimsy fiber gasket that will break quickly after it is removed a few times.
 Do not waste money and time getting another fiber gasket but use a 11.8mm x 16.6mm x 2.4mm O ring, instead.
 Harbor Freight (USA) has an inexpensive O ring kit (#67580) with every O ring anyone could ever need.
 When reinstalling the fill plug, do not apply more than a Newton meter or so of torque – just snug it enough so that it does not loosen.
 Always give things like the fill plug an eyeball before flying because such parts can loosen.